All Episodes

 There's nothing that is not orchestrated and manipulated by her and her team.

-This is all theater for them.
+This is all theater for them, all image making.

-So, you know, I just from my perspective, I just have some knowledge about how these things work.
+So, you know, I just, from my perspective, I just have some knowledge about how these things work.

 Absolutely.

-Okay, she was uh diagnosed early stages of Alzheimer's.
+She was diagnosed early stages of Alzheimer's.

-Uh she lived with me the whole time.
+She lived with me the whole time.

-And what your um neurologists want to look at, not an MRI, but an MRA, I had never heard of it.
+And what your neurologists want to look at, not an MRI, but an MRA.

 And what it does is it tracks the blood flow through the brain.

-I said, Look, I'm not a doctor, but I see her 24-7.
+I said, look, I'm not a doctor, but I see her 24-7.

-She is having him.
+She is having them.

-And until we did the MRA, that's when the doctor said, Oh my God, your mother is having him.
+And until we did the MRA, that's when the doctor said, oh, my God, your mother is having him.

-I said, Yes, I know.
+I said, yes, I know.

 This is what I've been trying to do.